Class 3 Image: AI generated

 HTTP 401

-“Accessing the todo list without logging in should return 401 (authentication required).”
-This too is a contract.
-If AI “tidies up” the authentication code and breaks this rule, Hurl catches it immediately.
+“Accessing the to-do list without logging in should return 401 (authentication required).”
+This is also a contract.
+If AI “cleans up” the authentication code and breaks this rule, Hurl catches it immediately.

 Why Hurl — The Difference from Unit Tests

 Unit tests inspect functions inside the code.
-In car terms, unit tests disassemble engine parts for individual inspection, while Hurl is a road test driving the car on actual roads.
-If a function name changes, the test breaks too, and when AI refactors, tests must be modified along with it.
-If you give AI permission to modify both code and tests, AI changes tests to match the code.
+By car analogy, unit tests disassemble engine parts and inspect each one, while Hurl is a road test — driving the car on actual roads.
+If function names change, tests break too, and when AI refactors, tests must also be modified.
+If you give AI permission to modify both code and tests, AI will adjust tests to match the code.
 Tests pass, but the original rules are gone.

 Hurl is different.
-It inspects at the server’s front door.
+It inspects at the server’s entrance.
 It sends requests and checks responses.
-It doesn’t know the code’s internal structure.
-No matter how AI changes the code, if the externally observable behavior is the same it passes; if different, it fails.
+It does not know the code’s internal structure.
+No matter how AI changes the code, if the externally observable behavior is the same, it passes; if different, it fails.

 What Hurl verifies is not code but behavior.
-AI can freely change code.
-But behavior must not change.
+AI may freely change code.
+Behavior must not change.
 This distinction is the key to catching drift.

-Why this approach works — research proves it
+Why this approach is effective — Research proves it

-We learned about sycophancy bias in Class 2.
-The advice “write tests” also produces completely different results depending on how you give it.
+You learned about sycophancy in Class 2.
+The advice to “write tests” also produces completely different results depending on how you give it.

-The TDAD (Test-Driven AI Development) study (2026) experimented with exactly this.
-They asked AI to fix bugs with different test conditions:
+TDAD (Test-Driven AI Development) research (2026) tested this precisely.
+They had AI fix bugs while varying the testing conditions:

 Surprising results.
-Instructing “do TDD” actually makes things worse.
-AI gets sidetracked trying to follow procedural instructions.
-But giving “this test file must pass” as specific context reduces regression by 70%.
+“Do TDD” makes things worse.
+AI gets sidetracked trying to follow procedural instructions and deviates from the actual task.
+But providing “this test file must pass” as specific context reduces regression by 70%.

 The difference is clear:

-- “Develop with tests” → Procedural instruction → AI gets confused
+• “Develop while writing tests” → Procedural instruction → AI gets confused

-It’s not instructing a method, but giving a contract for what must pass.
-The “sentence 3” from above is exactly this.
+Not instructing the method, but providing a contract of what must pass.
+This is what “Command 3” above is all about.

 What is Git

-When playing games, you save.
-Save before the boss fight, and reload if you die.
+When gaming, you save.
+Save before the boss fight, reload if you die.

-Git is the save feature for code.
-“This state works well right now” → save (commit).
-Things went wrong in the next task → return to previous save.
+Git is the save function for code.
+“This state works well” → save (commit).
+Next task goes wrong → return to previous save.

-→ Want to revert but... what was the feature 2 state?
+→ Want to go back... what was the Feature 2 state?

 → Tell AI "go back to before" → AI doesn't know what "before" is